Women's Mental Health

 The Women’s Education Series is a 1.5 hour group with varying guest speakers joining to talk about women’s issues, health care, and wellness.
 Presenters share a one hour presentation, followed by 30 minutes of open discussion, questions, and answers.
 These groups are drop in style, and offered throughout the year.
 For more information about the group, or if you are interested in being a guest speaker, please contact krystal-jyl.thomas@theroyal.ca

 Women’s BIPOC (Black, Indigenous, People of Colour) Journaling group is a peer support led virtual group for BIPOC women, and those who identify as women, to express themselves through the act of journaling.
-Over 9 weeks, women will learn the benefits of journaling, as well as be lead through varying topics- all with BIPOC issues in mind.
+Over nine weeks, women will learn the benefits of journaling, as well as be lead through varying topics- all with BIPOC issues in mind.
 Writing assignments are given each week, and sharing is optional.
 Tools needed include paper/journal, writing implement, emailed handouts, and Zoom access.
 Space is limited to 16 per group, however the group is held several times per year.

 Women's BIPOC (Black, Indigenous, People of Colour) Wellness Drop In, is a virtual weekly drop in group.
 This is an open group, and folks are welcome to stop in as it makes sense for them.
 Being led by Peer facilitators, BIPOC women will come together to do check ins with each other about how their mental health is, and how their week is going.
 Common themes include support of one another, building commonalities, sharing of resources, and safe space discussions.

-For information on upcoming dates, and registration, email: kj.thomas@theroyal.ca
+For information and registration email kj.thomas@theroyal.ca.

 Mad Art is a virtual drop in group that runs for 10 weeks, several times throughout the year.
 Women are free to drop in as it makes sense for them, so the participants can change from week to week.
 In the Mad Art program, mental health and the daily world is explored and expressed through no stress art.
 Various mediums are used (things that most folks have on hand in their homes), and no experience is necessary.

-For information on upcoming dates and registration email: kj.thomas@theroyal.ca.
+Running October 1 to December 3, 2024For information on upcoming dates and registration email kj.thomas@theroyal.ca.

 The Royal has partnered with Shoppers Run for Women.
 You can walk, job, dance, or run your way to more resources for women’s mental health.
 Head to runforwomen.ca to find out more.